-You see what may be called a social group or network, but to call it a system adds no useful meaning.
+You see what may be called a social network, but to call it a system adds no useful meaning.

 It seems some in the latest generation of systems thinkers are not clear what a system is.

-To say every named group of people is a system is to use the term with no useful meaning.
+To say every named group of people (or social network) is a system is to use the term with no useful meaning.

 To say every entity composed of inter-related parts is a system is to say nothing of practical use.